 BPU routinely monitors for contaminants in your drinking water.
-The following tables show monitoring results for the period of January 1 to December 31, 2010.
+The following tables show monitoring results for the period of January 1 to December 31, 2016.
 All drinking water, including bottled drinking water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of these contaminants does not necessarily indicate that the water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline at (800) 426-4791, or go to their Web site at www.epa. gov/safewater.